 Not a retailer?
 See how you can make use of content marketing on Pinterest to boost your business!

 Now, let’s see how these 4 new marketing tools launched by Pinterest can come in handy!

 Shopping from Pins, Boards and Search

 Starting in April, Pinterest introduced the ability to shop directly from a pin, a board, and the search.
-Instead of business having consumers click on the image in the search/board, click through to their website, then find the product on their site, consumers can be be lead directly to the product’s purchase point with one click.
+Instead of businesses having consumers click on the image in the search/board, click through to their website, then find the product on their site, consumers can be lead directly to the product’s purchase point with one click.

 In addition to this, they also created a full “Shop” tab.
 Know you’re looking to buy and not just browse?
 Talk about instant gratification!
 This shop tab displays in-stock products from retailers.
 Type in anything you’re looking for!

 Next out of the 4 new marketing tools launched by Pinterest is in collaboration with Shopify.
 Pinterest has released a new app that allows retailers to turn their product catalogs into shareable, pinnable, and shoppable posts in just a few clicks.
 With daily stock updates, easy catalog ingestion and ad purchasing, Pinterest is truly becoming the easiest way to get your name out there with minimal effort.

 With all of these vendors advertising on Pinterest, it can be hard to know who’s legit, and who’s going to take your money and run.
 Merchants are now given the opportunity to register to be a “Verified Merchant” if they meet Pinterest’s standards for “customer service and process.”
 This provides consumers with an extra layer of trust and merchants with more credibility.